The most famous night markets in Vietnam

 Hanoi Old Quarter night market spreads from Hang Dao street to Dong Xuan Market; this creates the walking street where all kinds of vehicles are not permitted.

-There are a various kinds of products in Hanoi night market.
-People can find clothes, sweets, salted dry fruit (o mai), decorations, toys, stationeries, sundry goods on the streets: Hang Ngang, Hang Duong, Luong Van Can, Hang Ma, Ngo Gach and Hang Ca, while goods and facilities are mostly sold from Dong Xuan Market to Hang Giay Street.
+There are various kinds of products in the Hanoi night market.
+People on a Hanoi food tour can find clothes, sweets, salted dry fruit (o mai), decorations, toys, stationeries, sundry goods on the streets: Hang Ngang, Hang Duong, Luong Van Can, Hang Ma, Ngo Gach, and Hang Ca, while goods and facilities are mostly sold from Dong Xuan Market to Hang Giay Street.

 Hanoi Old Quarter night market